azmedien/kolibri-cockpit/README.md

 * `toolbarBackground` - which tints the toolbar and the navigation header in case there's no background image.
 * `toolbarText` - which tints the toolbar title text
 * `menuItemSelectedColor` - which tints the menu item icons and text

+There is `color-palette` object the idea of which is to tint and colors different elements of the UI.
+This palette is immutable and cannot be change for a particular screen.
+It works between application restarts.
+This is the reason why all non default behavior of styling is located in `overrides` object.
+Overrides as the name hints, override specific style and can be changed for every custom component.

 > Example styling object into the runtime configuration